-■ Check to make sure that the number of colors is set correctly in the Control Strip or the Monitors control panel.
-See "Using the Control Strip" in Chapter 2, and see the documentation that came with your computer.
-(Some models have a different control panel.)
+• Make sure that the number of colors is set correctly in the Control Strip or control panel.
+See "Working With the Control Strip" in Chapter 2, and see the on-screen help that came with your computer.

 The screen image is off center.